Does Hormone Therapy Raise Your Risk for Alzheimer’s?

 Shutterstock

 For the most part, the treatment delivered on its promise, mitigating the most frustrating effects of menopause — but even the best remedies come with risks.
-There’s some evidence that HRT may increase the chance of developing Alzheimer’s, but the connection between the two is complex and still poorly understood.
-Here’s a look at what we do know and why not all women on HRT may be at risk.
+There’s some evidence that HT may increase your chance of developing Alzheimer’s, but the connection between the two is complex and still poorly understood.
+Here’s a look at what we do know, why not all women on HT may be at risk, and estrogen’s impact on the brain.

-A recent study conducted in Denmark determined that hormone therapy led to an increased risk of Alzheimer’s and other forms of dementia.
-Researchers analyzed the medical records of more than 60,000 women and found that those using hormones were 24 percent more likely to develop the neurodegenerative diseases than those who weren’t.
-Those findings are in line with other studies that have found a similar link.
+A 2023 study conducted in Denmark determined that hormone therapy led to an increased risk of Alzheimer’s and other forms of dementia.
+Researchers analyzed the medical records of more than 60,000 women and found that those using hormones were 24 percent more likely to develop neurodegenerative diseases than those who weren’t.
+These findings align with other studies that have reported a similar connection.

-There’s some evidence that what matters most when it comes to HRT and Alzheimer’s is when it’s administered.
+There’s some evidence that what matters most when it comes to HT and Alzheimer’s is when it’s administered.
 An influential 2002 study called the Women’s Health Initiative found that the participants who exhibited the greatest cognitive decline were the ones who began hormone therapy well after they’d started menopause.
-That’s supported by an interesting study released earlier this year by researchers at Massachusetts General Hospital.
-They looked specifically at tau tangles, abnormal protein clusters considered a hallmark of Alzheimer’s, and found that women who had delayed HRT for five to 10 years had significantly more tau in their brains.
-This wasn’t the case for women who started HRT soon after experiencing menopause.
+That’s supported by an interesting 2023 study by researchers at Massachusetts General Hospital.
+They looked specifically at tau tangles, abnormal protein clusters considered a hallmark of Alzheimer’s, and found that women who had delayed HT for five to 10 years had significantly more tau in their brains.
+This wasn’t the case for women who started HT soon after experiencing menopause.

 Can menopause cause Alzheimer’s?

-Some experts suspect that The Change is really what’s causing the high rates of Alzheimer’s in women.
+Some experts suspect that “the change” is really what’s causing the high rates of Alzheimer’s in women.
 (About two-thirds of the Alzheimer’s population is female, and 60 percent of patients are postmenopausal.)
-And there’s research out there that backs them up.
-A study published last year found a correlation between hot flashes and white matter hyperintensities, small lesions in the brain thought to be a risk factor for dementia.
+Dr. Brinton’s research suggests that as estrogen levels decline, the brain is forced to cast about for other energy sources and can begin to consume its own white matter.
+A study published in 2022 found a correlation between hot flashes and white matter hyperintensities, small lesions in the brain thought to be a risk factor for dementia.

 Scientists are also looking at how menopause makes it so much harder for women to get a good night’s rest, and whether that disruption in their sleep could lead to cognitive decline.
-When we sleep, “fluids essentially wash around the brain clearing away debris and proteins” like tau, Rachel Buckley, Ph.D., an author of the Mass General study, tells us.
-“If you’re constantly waking up through the night, and not going through your full cycle of sleep, you may be at a greater risk of accumulating these disease proteins,” he says.
+When we sleep, “fluids essentially wash around the brain clearing away debris and proteins” like tau, Dr. Buckley says.
+“If you’re constantly waking up through the night, and not going through your full cycle of sleep, you may be at a greater risk of accumulating these disease proteins,” she says.

 Depression, another common symptom of menopause and a possible risk factor for dementia, could play a role too.
 As could the weight gain many women experience in middle age, Dr. Buckley says.